Spicebush Swallowtail Butterfly (Papilio troilus)

 Similar To: Black Swallowtail

-Spicebush Swallowtail Butterfly Flight Range Map
+Spicebush Swallowtail Flight Range Map

 Note: Map represents approximate butterfly flight range.